 We cannot predict the full impact of the ACA, as many of the reforms require the promulgation of detailed regulations implementing the statutory provisions, some of which have not yet fully occurred.
 Further, since its enactment there have been judicial and Congressional challenges to certain aspects of the ACA.
 As a result, there have been delays in the implementation of, and action taken to repeal or replace, certain aspects of the ACA.
+In January 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the ACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the ACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
 More recently, the U.S. House of Representatives passed legislation known as the American Health Care Act of 2017, and Senate Republicans have released a draft bill known as the Better Care Reconciliation Act of 2017, each of which would repeal certain aspects of the ACA if ultimately enacted.
+The Senate Republicans also introduced legislation to repeal the ACA without companion legislation to replace it, and a "skinny" version of the Better Care Reconciliation Act of 2017.
+Each of these measures was rejected by the full Senate.
 The prospects for enactment of these legislative initiatives remain uncertain.
-Further, Congress also could consider other legislation to replace elements of the ACA.
+Further, Congress will likely consider other legislation to replace elements of the ACA.
 We cannot know how efforts to repeal and replace the ACA or any future healthcare reform legislation will impact our business.